MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-K--Third-Party-PIM-Vendors.md

 -   You have no reliable list of privileged logins stored within your applications, and no way to know which in-house and vendor personnel can use these credentials to access sensitive information.

 ##### Controlling Privileged Account Access
-[Enterprise Random Password Manager (ERPM)](http://www.liebsoft.com/Random_Password_Manager/) from Lieberman Software can help your organization’s privileged account management through a four-part I.D.E.A. process:
+[Enterprise Random Password Manager (ERPM)](http://www.liebsoft.com/Random_Password_Manager/) from Lieberman Software can help your organizationï¿½s privileged account management through a four-part I.D.E.A. process:

 -   Identify and document critical IT assets, their privileged accounts and their interdependencies.